The Ultimate Guide To CBD & Inflammation

 CBD and inflammation

-Inflammation is the basis of most chronic conditions.
-The inflammatory response is a natural attempt to bring the body back to its highest functioning state.
-Acute inflammation is the body's natural response to different traumas, and it's meant to help protect the body from pathogens and other invaders and help you heal to feel better faster.
+As mentioned above, the inflammatory response is a natural attempt to bring the body back to its highest functioning state.
+Acute inflammation is the body's natural response to different distresses, and it's meant to help protect your body from pathogens and other invaders to help you feel better faster.

 However, in the case of chronic conditions, inflammation can be painful and detrimental to the body.
 Prolonged inflammation can lead to oxidative stress, chronic muscle soreness, and other potential adverse effects.
 In many chronic conditions such as rheumatoid arthritis or inflammatory bowel disease, the body may benefit from anti-inflammatory effects when the body's natural inflammatory response is doing more harm than good.